This page describes the management of users licensed to work with the WEKA Sales or Support system.

 adminusername and password is created.
 A prompt to change the password on the first login is displayed.
 This user has a Cluster Admin role, which allows running all commands.

 Cluster Admin users are responsible for managing the cluster as a whole.
 When using multiple organizations, there is a difference between managing a single organization and managing the cluster because managing the cluster also covers the management of the cluster hardware and resources.
 These are the additional permissions given to a Cluster Admin compared to an Organization Admin.

-A Weka system cluster must have at least one defined internal Cluster Admin user.
+The WEKA Customer Success Team must have at least one defined internal Cluster Admin user.
 However, it is possible to create a Cluster Admin user with a different name and delete the default admin user, if required.

 Cluster Admin users have additional privileges over regular users.
 These include the ability to:

 - Create new users